new company things to consider

-So the post has arrived and your hands now hold the confirmation letter that you now own your very own limited company.
-Firstly congratulations!
-Wondering what that feeling is?
-It’s you filled with happy, nervous energy as you look at the document knowing that the sky’s the limit.
-With a new company, things to consider quickly mount up…
+Are you wondering what that feeling is?
+It’s you filled with happy, nervous energy as you look at the document, knowing that the sky’s the limit.
+With a new company, things to consider quickly mount up.

 1. With a new company, things to consider include a business plan

-When starting a new company, where would you be without a well thought out plan to take your business to new heights?
-No doubt you’ve got some idea’s on what you’d like to do but it’s always a good idea to sit down and structure the next three, six and twelve months.
+When starting a new company, where would you be without a well-thought-out plan to take your business to new heights?
+No doubt you’ve got some ideas on what you’d like to do, but it’s always a good idea to sit down and structure the next three, six and twelve months.

-Dividing your marketing plan into sections including competitor analysis, sales targets and marketing plans is a good place to start.
-Planning your business takes time but if you do it properly you’ll reap the rewards in the future.
-Let’s not forget the all important need for a website too (and SEO)!
+Dividing your marketing plan into sections, including competitor analysis, sales targets, and marketing plans, is a good place to start.
+Planning your business takes time, but if you do it properly, you’ll reap the rewards in the future.
+Let’s not forget the all-important need for a website, too (and SEO)!

 2. Get your logo designed and delivered